 Be purposeful in your daily habits to promote good posture.
 Avoid slouching forward, regularly stretch, and take breaks when you're sitting for prolonged periods of time.

-Kinflyte's line of bras and tops are designed to reduce pressure on shoulders and back, and they are designed to provide postural cues by opening the chest and cueing shoulders back.
+Kinflyte's line of posture correcting sports bras and tops are the best back support bras designed to reduce pressure on shoulders and back, and they are designed to provide postural cues by opening the chest and cueing shoulders back.